 |Verdmont||(441) 236-7369||Smith's Parish, 2.9 mi.
 East of Central Hamilton|

-If you enjoy learning about the history of a foreign country, you should consider visiting one or two of these historical sites while on vacation in Hamilton.
+If you like to immerse yourself in the history of a foreign country, you should consider visiting one or two of these historical attractions while vacationing in Hamilton.

-A landmark that often intrigues visitors is Waterville House.
-It is found within eastern Hamilton.
+An interesting landmark worth visiting is Waterville House.
+It is located in eastern Hamilton.
 The historic Waterville House, built in 1725 and site of the first Trimingham Store, is now home to the Bermuda National Trust as well as a museum that gives tourists a glimpse into the every day workings of a well-to-do family of historic Bermuda.

-Take a minute to read the following table for more information about historic sites in and around Hamilton.
+Take a minute to read this table for information concerning sites of historical interest in and around the area.

 |Commissioner's House||--||Ireland Island North, 3.3 mi.
 Northwest of Central Hamilton|